 As you practice it more and more, you will reach a point where it will feel natural for you and you won’t have to force it.

-Ultimately, you will start ”living” the full day awareness state, where lucid dreaming won’t be a hustle anymore.
+Ultimately, you will start ”living” a full day awareness state, which will help you with your lucid dreaming experience.

 You will be able to distinguish between the real and the dream world MUCH faster and easier.

-And just to mention that in the beginning, it might seem very overwhelming, but hopefully, in a few days, you will get used to it!
+In the beginning, it might seem very overwhelming, but hopefully, in a few days, you will get used to it.

 The 2 techniques I found that work best are:

 1) The ‘5 minutes full awareness’ technique